Azure/cyclecloud-slurm-workspace/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Create a Feature Request for CCSW
+about: Create a Feature Request for CycleCloud Workspace for Slurm
 title: ''
 labels: kind/feature
 assignees: ''